Xooa/xooa-go-sdk/README.md

 # Xooa Go SDK

-The official Xooa SDK for Go.
+The official Xooa SDK for Go to connect with the Xooa PaaS.

+This SDK refers to smart contract APIs available for Xooa platform.
+For more details, refer: <https://api.xooa.com/explorer>

+Note: XLDB and asset management APIs are not included in the SDK.

+The platform documentation is available at <https://docs.xooa.com>

 ## Installation